raspberrypilearning/make-a-face/en/step_4.md

 </div>

 --- task ---

 Think about what kind of eyes your face needs.
 The simplest eyes are just two circles.

 You could add different coloured irises and pupils.
-You could add light highlights in a different colour.
+You could add light highlights / catchlights in a different colour.

 --- /task ---

 --- task ---

 Add code to your `draw` function to add two eyes.

 This example will draw two round black eyes: